Exploring Seiberg-like N-alities with Eight Supercharges: From duality to N-ality: Quivers and mutations

 Consider a quiver gauge theory in class $\CX$.
 A theory in this class is specified by a graph of the form discussed in \Secref{quiv-notation} where the gauge nodes (unitary and special unitary) are connected by fundamental/bifundamental hypermultiplets only.
 Additionally, at least one of the special unitary nodes must be balanced, while the unitary nodes may be balanced or overbalanced.
 Finally, we will also impose the condition that the quiver is good in the Gaiotto-Witten sense \footnote{For a non-linear graph, the balance of individual gauge nodes does not guarantee that the quiver is good, it will depend on the specifics of the graph in question.}.

-Given the quiver gauge theory $\CT$, one can construct a duality sequence by implementing step-wise a set of quiver mutations that we will discuss momentarily.
-Starting from $\CT$, a mutation which acts locally on a gauge node of a given theory will produce an IR dual theory.
-Proceeding in this fashion, one can generate the N-al set of quiver gauge theories associated with the quiver $\CT$ in class $\CX$.
-The precise steps for constructing the duality sequence may be summarized as follows:
+Given the quiver gauge theory $\CT$, one can construct a duality sequence by implementing step-wise a set of quiver mutations, which are built out of the dualities summarized in Table \ref{Tab: Review}.
+We will first discuss the quiver mutations individually and then discuss the construction of the duality sequence using these mutations.